harvester/harvester/deploy/charts/harvester/README.md

 #### Notes

-- Use the existing KubeVirt/CDI/Image-Storage Service.
+- Use the existing KubeVirt/CDI/Longhorn Service.

-    If you have already prepared the KubeVirt, CDI or image storage compatible with S3 like Minio, you can disable these installations in this chart.
+    If you have already prepared the KubeVirt, CDI or Longhorn, you can disable these installations in this chart.

     ```bash
     $ helm install harvester harvester --namespace harvester-system \
         --set kubevirt.enabled=false --set kubevirt-operator.enabled=false \
         --set cdi.enabled=false --set cdi-operator.enabled=false \
-        --set minio.enabled=false
+        --set longhorn.enabled=false
     ```

-- Change the default StorageClass.
+- Use other storage drivers.

-    By default, the default StorageClass is required for both the Minio and [`DataVolume`](https://github.com/kubevirt/containerized-data-importer#datavolumes).
-You can follow the [official document](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) to change the default StorageClass of Kubernetes cluster.
+    Currently, storage drivers other than Longhorn are not supported.

 ### Configuration